FAC-11/research/week4/engineering-research.md

 [Extra reading](http://read.humanjavascript.com/ch04-organizing-your-code.html)

-## Asyncronous functions:
+## Asynchronous functions:

 ### Why should you use asynchronous forms of functions wherever possible in Node?
 Some actions, such as reading a file, take an indeterminate amount of time.
 For example, a file 20,000 lines long will take longer to read than a file which is 20 lines long.
 You should always use async functions as it allows you to do other things at the same time.
-If you did everything synchronously your programs will be slow.
+If you do everything synchronously your programs will be slow.

 Async function names in core node module look like this: ```fs.readFile```.
 The synchronous versions of them look like this: ```fs.readFileSync```.

-**Synchonrous** AKA **Blocking functions**: these are functions which run in the normal flow of the program.
+**Synchronous** AKA **Blocking functions**: these are functions which run in the normal flow of the program.
 They are also known as 'blocking' because they stop the program from continuing until they return.
 For example:
 ```js
 fs.readFileSync(filePath);